 Over his relatively short career, Matthew has amassed numerous awards and accolades.
 Matthew was selected as the guitarist for the 2011 “Kidd Kraddick in the Morning” Rock Camp Band.
 During the camp, the band performed both live on the air on “Kidd Kraddick in the Morning” (a nationally syndicated radio show) and at the Dallas House of Blues with Patrick Stump from Fall Out Boy.
 In 2011 Matthew was also the winner of the Robert Johnson Blues Foundation New Generation Award.
 “His style was advanced for his age,” said Steven Johnson, Robert’s grandson and vice president of the Robert Johnson Blues Foundation.
 “It was crisp; it was professional.
 His style with that electric guitar was amazing.”
 In 2012, Matthew was nominated alongside Hunter Hayes for "Best Emerging Artist" by Offbeat Magazine (based in New Orleans).
 Matthew's original song "Read My Mind" was selected as a semi-finalist in the 2014 International Songwriting Competition.
 In both 2014 and 2015, Matthew was selected out of numerous applicants to attend Grammy Camp in Nashville, TN.
-More recently, Matthew received a Commercial Guitar Scholarship from the Community Foundation of Middle Tennessee for three consecutive years.
+Matthew received a Commercial Guitar Scholarship from the Community Foundation of Middle Tennessee for four consecutive years.

 Matthew released his debut EP "Step Up" in 2012 which was produced by legendary bass player and member of the "Wrecking Crew" Joe Osborn.
 In 2014, Matthew released his second EP "Cross My Heart".